johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: false
   commentary: |
     Instrumentally, this song is on point, mixing old and new with the finesse of an ageing dolphin.
-Melodically, it's a bit wide of the mark and never really gets to the point of truly exciting your ears.
-In what is largely a pack of terrible entries though, it's one of my favourites.
+Melodically, it’s a bit wide of the mark and never really gets to the point of truly exciting your ears.
+In what is largely a pack of terrible entries though, it’s one of my favourites.

 - country: "Serbia"
   emoji: "🇷🇸"